 If you’re looking for a way to soften rough skin, soothe sore muscles or simply de-stress after a long day, treat yourself to a foot bath.
 Including bath salts in the tub like Epsom or dead sea salt is a great way to reap even more benefits.
-As a combination of magnesium and sulfate, Epsom salt can help minimize achy soles and joint pain and help fight off bacteria to reduce odors and the chance of infection with ingrown toenails.
+As a combination of magnesium and sulfate, Epsom salt can help minimize achy soles and joint pain, help fight off harmful germs and reduce the chance of ingrown toenails problems.
 Dead sea salt is also known for its muscle-soothing properties when combined in warm water.
 Both types of bath salts are often infused with essential oils for replenishing skin and aromatherapy effects.
 With this in mind, shop some of the best bath salts we’ve found for pretty feet and an ultra-relaxing experience.

 2. Solimo Lavender Scented Epsom Salt

 Available in 3-pound resealable bags, this option is infused with lavender oil to help nourish skin and calm nerves.

 Pros: It’s sold individually and in packs of six, so you can buy in bulk if you so desire.

 Cons: The aromatherapy benefits of this option may not be as strong as other options.